jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Phew!
 Brain feels drained after that "precomputation" work.
 It's probably less a matter of the programming work and more a matter of having not had my afternoon coffee yet while deferred job tasks pull at my attention.

 Everything was going swimmingly until the `Shading an intersection` scenario.
 At quite a loss for what could have caused the color values to converge.
 Something to sleep on and leave for tomorrow.
 More than enough other work tasks to focus on!

+# 14Feb2020

+Took a day off to focus on other work and only spending half an hour to debug today but let's see if I have any luck.

+Wow, I'm totally stuck on this "Shading an intersection from the inside."
+How confounding.
+Might have to review the fundamental matrix math before I can diagnose this.